About Lucy’s Project

 Allie will be giving two presentations- she will speak about SAF-T and TASK.

-Dr. Frank Ascione, scholar in residence at the university of Denver and the founder of the Pets in Peril program.
+Dr. Frank Ascione, scholar in residence at the university of Denver.

 Ascione is one of the most prolific and well known academics and thinkers in the movement who has inspired organisations such as Lucy’s Project to form around the world.
 He will be speaking about recent reforms in the USA, recognising the nexus between animal abuse and domestic violence.
 His presentation will be of particular interest to those interested in international law.